ThomasKaiser/Knowledge/articles/Quick_Review_of_RPi_Zero_2_W.md

 When walking through all available cpufreq OPP under load with `sbc-bench -p 0-3` (execute 7-Zip's internal benchmark 3 times at each clockspeed and report averages back) we see same performance but temperature differences between ~2.5°C at 600 MHz and ~5.5°C at 1000 MHz.

+### Heatsink and small enclosure

 Situation changes when we cramp the small board in a tiny enclosure like the official one since this functions somewhat like an oven.
 Idle temps are now at 44°C and of course other temperatures are also higher:

 ![](../media/RPI_Zero_2_thermal_performance-1.png)

-Left column is w/o heatsink, middle with, right is heatsink in official enclosure:
+Left column is board w/o heatsink on a table, middle with heatsink, right is heatsink in official enclosure:

     cpufreq       7-Zip-MIPS          Temperature °C
       600     1828 / 1829 / 1829    50.8 / 47.2 / 56.4